How to Get Your Passion For Your Business Back

 Sometimes your excitement can dwindle if there is not enough you in your business.
 Here’s advice I give to DesignGood clients all the time: What differentiates you from other businesses doing or selling the same thing often comes down to only one thing: you.
 That’s why it’s so important for your business to have a unique voice — a voice that directly ties into your beliefs, values and strengths.
 Real talk: I struggle with this myself, too, But I’ve come to realize that clients do like hearing from me directly.
 People like to do business with real people.

 Look for Ways to Innovate

 The environment you’re doing business in constantly changes.
 That means you have to keep changing, too.
 Where can you innovate in your business?
-Look at what you’re doing from a client’s or customer’s perspective.
+Look at what you're doing from a client's or customer’s perspective.
 I bet there is a way you could repackage or reimagine your services or offerings to be more desirable, exclusive or clear.
 You can even start the year by asking your audience what they would love to see from your brand in 2018.
 Start by taking a look at where you commonly use the words “never” or “can’t.”
 I could never charge that much or I can’t afford to hire someone else are great examples.
-Which brings us/me to our next point. …
+Which brings me to my next point.

 Do What You’re Passionate About

 One way to get totally bummed out about your business is to continue to do things you don't like to do.
 It also might not be the best use of your time or money to try to do everything on your own.
 Your clients want to hire you for the things you’re best at and that only you can do.
 Give all the other tasks to someone else (like a freelancer or virtual assistant) who is happy to do them!

 Put Yourself First